aguadecoco1301/handler/README.md

 # Configuration

-The handler are so configurability, there's a list with all
+The handler are so configurable, there's a list with all modifications what you can edit

 1) Token:
 	Configurate the token are required.
 	Only put your bot token in config.js > Token.
 2) Events & Commands folders:
 	In config.js are listed two folders, you can modify the names.
+3) Default language:
+	In config.js you can change "language" for spanish change "en" for "es"
 # reply
 The module reply send messages in a selected languages.
 The functionaly is easy: